qwaneu/qwaneu.github.io/_drafts/flow-distribution.md

 ![flow distribution: a lot of companies are spending half of their time on average on defects](/attachments/blogposts/2022/flowdistribution-1.jpg)

-This kind of visualization of what share of their time a teams spends on what is called the **flow distribution**, a concept from the "Project to Product" book by Mik Kersten.
+This kind of visualization of what share of their time a teams spends on is called a **flow distribution**, we learnt this from the book "Project to Product" by Mik Kersten.
 Visualizing the flow distribution of your work can give valuable and sometimes painful insights in what you spend your time on.

 If we zoom in on the 'feature work', we see some interesting things.
-As these teams are struggling with lot of defect work, they don't have / take time for improvements, e.g. keeping the code base in good shape.
+As these teams are struggling with a high volume of defect work, they "don't have time" for improvements, e.g. keeping the code base in good shape.
 So technical debt accumulates and puts a tax on all the work.
 Everything is just harder to understand, harder to change.

 Furthermore, there are even more defects than the team initially thinks there are.
-In the fluency workshops, we always ask about the testing process before things are delivered to production.
+In our agile fluency workshops, we always ask about the testing process before things are delivered to production.
 Often, there is late testing or a separate testing group that tests bigger batches at the end of development.

 Because these defects do not escape to production or to customers, the team tends to think it is not that bad, or sometimes they think this is normal in software development.
+On top of that we have only mentioned the time software developers spend on defets, we have not even started to count the number of testers or customer support people needed to get the system in a good state for customers.

 These activities surface defects, that are fed back to the developers.
 The longer this feedback loop, the more effort it takes to understand and fix these defects.
-This is a more than linear effect: defects that are found later have a way larger impact.
+This is a more than linear effect: defects that are found later have a much larger impact.
 So this eats away a significant share of the 'feature' time.

 ![flow distribution: of the time not spend on bugs, a small part is spent on features, the rest on struggles with technical debt and fixing issues that come back from test](/attachments/blogposts/2022/flowdistribution-2.jpg)

 The net time spent on delivering value is even smaller than you'd initially expect.
-No wonder that people think the team is slow and management puts a lot of pressure on them (even though the pressure actually has the opposite effect of what management intends to achieve).
+No wonder that people think the team is slow and management puts a lot of pressure on them.
+Even though the pressure actually has the opposite effect of what management intends to achieve.

 # You can always make time for improvements, but start small